nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Use case ends.

 *  1b.
-The given unique ID does not exist (unable to find appointment with unique ID).
+The appointment with the given unique ID does not exist.

   * 3b1.
 MediContacts shows an error message.